 Dr. Blauvelt uses his vast knowledge of immunology to serve as a key scientific adviser for numerous pharmaceutical companies and to teaching other physicians; he is a highly sought-after educator and has provided hundreds of lectures across the country and the world.
 Additionally, Dr. Blauvelt has donated extended time to non-profit organizations.
 He was a longstanding member of the Medical Advisory Board of the National Psoriasis Foundation, and is an elected member of the International Psoriasis Council, the premier group of psoriasis experts in the world.

-On the personal side, Andy is proud to be married to his soul-mate, Molly.
-They enjoy the wine and foodie culture of Portland, outdoor hikes in the beautiful Pacific Northwest, and raising their five children.
+On the personal side, Andy and his wife, Molly, enjoy the wine and foodie culture of Portland, outdoor hikes in the beautiful Pacific Northwest, traveling, and spending time with their five children.